Goldfields Pastoral Carbon Aggregation

 Project Information:

-Goldfields Pastoral Carbon Aggregation is a Human-Induced Regeneration (HIR) project located in the remote rangelands of Western Australia, approximately 65km south of the township of Sandstone.
-Registered in May 2018, this massive aggregation covers a total area of 591,042 hectares within the Shire of Sandstone.
-The region is traditionally utilized for extensive pastoral grazing, primarily sheep and cattle, and is historically significant for gold mining operations.
+Goldfields Pastoral Carbon Aggregation is a Human-Induced Regeneration (HIR) project located in the remote rangelands of Western Australia, approximately 60 kilometers southeast of the township of Sandstone.
+Registered in May 2018, the project encompasses a massive area of 591,042 hectares, spanning pastoral leases in the Shire of Sandstone and the wider Goldfields-Esperance region.